 Florida Chamber President Urges CRC to Vote Against Harmful Proposal

-Yesterday, the Florida Constitution Revision Commission met in Tallahassee and took up several public proposals.
+On October 17, 2017, the Florida Constitution Revision Commission met in Tallahassee and took up several public proposals.
 Among them was a proposal that would create a new way to sue individuals and businesses based on esthetic environmental rights (Public Proposal 700540).
 This proposal would contribute to Florida’s negative reputation as a “judicial hellhole” and further plummet the state’s bottom-five legal climate ranking.

 In a letter urging Commissioners to vote against this shortsighted proposal, Florida Chamber President Mark Wilson wrote: